pdn4kd/dispatch_scheduler/README.md

 ./dailyprob.txt, containing probabilities of good weather for every observing day.
 Example based off of Kitt Peak from 1999-2006 included.
 This file has a minimum size (364 rows/days).

 ./secret/eta_list.txt
 This is a target list (presumably generated from SIMBAD and/or exoplanets.org data), with some details (name, location, magnitude, MKK spectral type, exposure time in decimal minutes).
 It is formatted like a SIMBAD list aside from having an additional exposure time column (and should appropriate scripts or queries be made functional a method will be documented).
 This specific location may be modified in the configuration files if all the hard-coded parts are gone.
+Allowed RA/Dec can be filtered by editing simbad_reader.py

 # OUTPUT
 All of the resulting information from a simulation run is recorded in the results